STM8: Compiler support

-The STM8 is supported by the free Small Device C Compiler, the free of charge closed source Cosmic C compiler, and the non-free IAR C and Raisonance compilers.
-Besides C there is the open-source STM8 eForth, an interactive Forth system for the STM8.
+The STM8 is supported by the open-source Small Device C Compiler, besides C there is the open-source STM8 eForth, an interactive Forth system for the STM8.

 Changes compared to ST7

 The STM8 instruction set is mostly a superset of the ST7's, but it is not completely binary compatible.

 Operations on the X and Y registers are extended to 16 bits.
 Thus, loads and stores access two bytes of memory rather than one.
 (Also, the half-carry flag has been changed to reflect the carry from bit 7 to bit 8 of the 16-bit result, rather than the carry from bit 3 to 4.)

 Interrupts push nine bytes of state instead of five as on the ST7.

 The multiply instruction stores the 16-bit product in the specified index register (e.g. X), rather than dividing it between X and A.

 Indirect addressing modes which fetch an 8-bit address from memory (opcodes 92 2x, 92 3x, 92 Bx, 92 6x, 92 Ex, 91 6x, and 91 Ex) have been deleted; all indirect addressing modes fetch 16-bit addresses.
 A new prefix byte 72 has been added, and used to encode indirect starting with a 16-bit address.

 The bit manipulation instructions have been changed to take a 16-bit address and to require the 72 prefix byte.
 The unprefixed opcodes 0x and 1x they formerly occupied are instead used for stack-pointer relative addressing.

 Some rarely used branch instructions have had their opcodes changed to require a 90 prefix, and the unprefixed opcodes reassigned to signed branches which depend on the V flag.

 Load and compare instructions targeting the X register are of little use on the ST7 with addressing modes indexed by the X register.
 On the STM8, when such operations specify a memory operand indexed by the X register, the register operand is changed to Y. With a 90 prefix, the registers are reversed so the index register is Y and the operand register is X.

 One major performance difference is that the STM8 fetches 32 bits from ROM per cycle, and many instructions take one cycle to execute.
 Depending in the instruction length and the number of cycles needed execution from RAM is somewhat slower.
 The ST7, in contrast, fetches 8 bits per cycle and takes one cycle per instruction byte.